Lego Art: Rolling Stones

 Released on 1 June 2022, Rolling Stones (set number: 31206) is based on The Rolling Stones rock band from England.
 It consists of 1,998 pieces.
 The accompanying soundtrack includes interviews with the Graphic Designer John Pasche.
 John Pasche commented, “Who would have believed, 50 odd years ago… that design would be made into a Lego piece.
 Wow!”.
 Lego Design Manager Fiorella Groves explained, “Since the tongue logo is one of the most recognized logos, our biggest challenge was to figure out how we could get the Lego Art design as close to the original as possible.
 Previous sets have been created with 1×1 round Lego tiles as a mosaic, but this time, in the spirit of being more Rock ‘n’ Roll, we have used the full spectrum of Lego bricks to capture the organic curves that John created.
 Hearing his reaction to our final design makes me so happy!”

 Floral Art

-Released on 1 August 2022, Floral Art (set number: 31207), with a total of 2,870 pieces.
+Released on 1 August 2022, Floral Art (set number: 31207), with a total of 2,870 pieces and offers builders the option to recreate any one of the three different colour options.